linode/docs/docs/style-guide.md

 #### Images

 Images should be kept under 650 pixels in width.
-If larger, a thumbnail of the appropriate size should be created, and the full-sized image linked.
+If your attached images are larger, a thumbnail of appropriate size should be created, and the full-sized image linked.
 When adding an image ensure that all identifying attributes such as names and IP addresses are removed, obfuscated, or replaced with dummy text (such as **user** or **123.45.67.89**).

 To insert an image 650 pixels in width or smaller: